timr11/config-files/README.md

   * taskwarrior
   * zsh

-Also contains setup scripts to install these config files and my favourite Linux programs.
+Also contains setup scripts to install these config files and linux programs I typically install on a fresh box (debian).